Back to School Sale: $100 OFF Sitewide Shop now

 If the condition is detected early, hair treatments and other lifestyle modifications (which will be discussed shortly) might be sufficient to treat it.
 However, if you’re losing large chunks of hair regularly, you should seek the help of a medical practitioner.

-They will carry out different medical tests, such as hormonal tests and ultrasounds, to help get a better understanding of the problem.
-Also, they check the levels of some vitamins and nutrients, such as vitamin B12 D3, and ferritin, among many others, to understand the cause and contributing factors to hair loss.
+They will carry out different medical tests, such as hormonal tests and ultrasounds, to help better understand the problem.
+They also check the levels of some vitamins and nutrients, such as vitamin B12, D3, and ferritin, among many others, to understand the cause and contributing factors to hair loss.

 2. Consider Hair Treatments

 Hair treatments are another remedy for hair loss associated with PCOS.
-Lotions or hair products, especially the ones that come as liquids or foams can massage your hair efficiently and reduce hair loss.
+Lotions or hair products, especially those that come as liquids or foams, can massage hair efficiently and reduce hair loss.

 You may also consider taking oral biotin supplements to further enhance the action of these hair products.
 Usually, it takes about 2-3 months to begin seeing results.